 High Court Nixes Law Used to Deport Convicted Criminals (Audio)

-Kevin Johnson, a professor at the University Of California Davis School Of Law, discusses the Supreme Court verdict in Sessions v.
+(Bloomberg) -- Kevin Johnson, a professor at the University Of California Davis School Of Law, discusses the Supreme Court verdict in Sessions v.
 Dimaya, where the justices tossed out part of a law that allowed deportations of immigrants convicted of crimes.
-He speaks with Bloomberg’s June Grasso on Bloomberg Radio’s "Politics, Policy, Power and Law."
+Plus, Daniel Stoller, senior editor for Bloomberg Law, discusses the continuing fallout surrounding Facebook’s data sharing policies, which are now under review from the European Union’s top court.
+They speak with Bloomberg’s June Grasso.

 Before it's here, it's on the Bloomberg Terminal.
 LEARN MORE